Please note that the requirements for the History Honors Program have recently been

 Normally a student will be admitted at the beginning of the first semester of the

-this point in his or her studies.
+junior year.
 To be eligible for admission, a student must have

 - completed approximately 55 semester hours